AckerApple/ack-os-services/README.md

 # ack-os-services
-Operating system install/start/stop types of services for Mac & Windows, wrapped the Acker way
+Operating system install/start/stop types of services for Mac and Windows, wrapped the Acker way

 ## Install
 ```